Sofia StridTitle: Senior Lecturer School/office: School of Humanities, Education and Social Sciences

 About Sofia Strid

-Sofia Strid's research interests are oriented towards the social and political sciences and are both qualitative and quantitative.
-They can be summarised in four broad themes: 1) feminist and social theory; 2) politics and policy, mobilisation and opposition; 3) gendered and intersectional perspectives on sustainability; and 3) feminist violence studies, including the aetiology, epistemology, methodology and ontology of violence, in online/offline contexts.
+Sofia Strid's research interests are oriented towards the social and political sciences and are both qualitative and quantitative, summarised as: 1) feminist and social theory; 2) politics and policy, mobilisation and opposition; 3) gendered and intersectional perspectives on sustainability; and 3) feminist violence studies, including the aetiology, epistemology, methodology and ontology of violence, in online/offline contexts.

 Sofia Strid's research is funded by e.g. the European Commission, the European Parliament, the European Institute for Gender Equality, the Swedish Research Council and FORTE.